bastienwirtz/homer/docs/development.md

 # Development

+## Local Installation

 If you want to contribute to Homer, please read the [contributing guidelines](https://github.com/bastienwirtz/homer/blob/main/CONTRIBUTING.md) first.

 ```sh
 pnpm install
 pnpm dev
 ```

+## Devcontainer

+Opening the project in vscode will trigger a popup that will ask you to open the project in the devcontainer.
+You can also use the command pallet to search for "Reopen in container".
+The devcontainer has everything needed for development.
+Just start the debugger.

 ## Custom services

 Custom services are small VueJs component (see `src/components/services/`) that add little features to a classic, "static", dashboard item.
 It should be very simple.
 A dashboard can contain a lot of items, so performance is very important.

 The [`Generic`](https://github.com/bastienwirtz/homer/blob/main/src/components/services/Generic.vue) service provides a typical card layout which you can extend to add specific features.
 Unless you want a completely different design, extended the generic service is the recommended way.
 It gives you 3 [slots](https://vuejs.org/v2/guide/components-slots.html#Named-Slots) to extend: `icon`, `content` and `indicator`.
 Each one is **optional**, and will display the usual information if omitted.

 Each service must implement the `item` [property](https://vuejs.org/v2/guide/components-props.html) and bind it the Generic component if used.

 ### Skeleton

 ```Vue
 <template>
   <Generic :item="item">